jingjingau/GenerateMonthlyPayslip/README.md

 # GenerateMonthlyPayslip Solution ReadMe
 ## 1. About
-	A console application that given employee annual salary details, outputs a monthly pay slip.
+	A console application that given employee annual salary details, outputs a monthly payslip.

 ## 2. How